-We take part in National Awareness Days, for example, on Autism, Speech Language and Communication Needs and Down syndrome.
+We take part in National Awareness Days, for example, Mental Health, Autism, Speech Language and Communication Needs, Down's syndrome, Physical Disabilities....

 FREQUENTLY ASKED QUESTIONS - Skills, Knowledge and Expertise of school staff

 Q. How will all of my child's teachers know about her needs?